 Exposition: There are two levels where dew-point temperature equals the actual air temperature, and these two levels correspond to saturated (cloudy) air.
-We would call the bottom layer fog, and the elevated one would be a mid-level stratiform (layered) cloud.
-In the Clouds chapter you will learn that this type of cloud is called altostratus.
-(Note, from the sounding it is impossible to diagnose the detailed structure of that cloud, so it could be altocumulus.)
+The bottom layer is fog, and the elevated one would be a mid-level stratiform (layered) cloud.
+In the Clouds chapter you will learn that this type of mid-altitude cloud is called altostratus or altocumulus.